 Judgement is required by management in selecting and designating hedging relationships and assessing hedge effectiveness.
 NZ IAS 39 does not specify a single method for assessing hedge effectiveness.
-The Banking Group adopts the hypothetical derivative approach to determine hedge effectiveness.
+The Banking Group adopts the hypothetical derivative approach to determine hedge effectiveness of cash flow hedges and regression analysis of market values for fair value hedges.
 Hedge ineffectiveness can arise for a number of reasons, and whilst a hedge may pass the effectiveness tests it may not be perfectly effective, thus creating volatility within the income statement through recognition of this ineffectiveness.